 This cheesy broccoli and carrot soup from the garden is a family favorite.
-Accompanied with a piece of crusty sourdough bread, it is the ultimate comfort on a cold day.
-It is one of the ways I get to use my broccoli harvest.
+Accompanied by a fluffy popover, it is the ultimate comfort food on a cold day.
+It is also one of the ways I get to use my broccoli harvest.

 Harvest to table

-Broccoli is the early crop that comes to maturity in the garden.
+Broccoli is one of the early crops reaching maturity in the garden.
 I usually have to hurry up harvesting before it starts bolting.

 The color specs of the green broccoli and orange carrots give this soup an artistic flair.
 It almost looks like confetti floating on a creamy liquid.
 The cheese adds that gooeyness that children enjoy playing with while slurping it.